Lens Replacement Options After Cataract Surgery

 Bausch & Lomb’s Crystalens is an accommodating intraocular lens that provides enhanced depth of focus and increased contrast in a variety of lighting situations.
 This lens is designed to improve near vision without compromising intermediate and distance vision.
 Learn more about Crystalens here.

-Astigmatism is a condition where the shape of the cornea is shaped more like a football rather than round like a basketball.
+Astigmatism is a condition where the shape of the cornea is shaped more like a football, rather than round like a basketball.
 The irregular shape causes light rays to scatter when entering the eye, resulting in blurry vision instead of providing a single focal point.
-At Eye Care Northwest we use corneal topography to diagnose all levels of astigmatism.
+At Eye Care Northwest, we use corneal topography to diagnose all levels of astigmatism.
 The technology uses a special camera to photograph the corneal pattern, then produces a detailed map showing the shape and steepness of the cornea.
 The test is fast and painless and will be performed prior to your cataract surgery.

 The results from the corneal topography will determine how we treat your astigmatism.
 There are two options available to correct astigmatism during cataract surgery.
 The first is an Intraocular Lens (IOL) specifically designed for astigmatism.
 This is the preferred approach if your astigmatism falls within the treatable range.
 The second option is a procedure called Limbal Relaxing Incisions (LRI), performed at the same time as cataract surgery using a standard IOL.
 Dr. Liegner uses information from corneal topography to determine exactly where to make a carefully planned, tiny surgical incision.
-This is a self-sealing technique so no stitches are needed.
-After the LRI procedure, the cornea’s shape is more round, reducing your dependence on glasses after surgery.
+This is a self-sealing technique, so no stitches are needed.
+After the LRI procedure, the cornea’s shape is rounded, reducing your dependence on glasses after surgery.